apache/datafusion/docs/source/user-guide/sql/aggregate_functions.md

 ### `count`

-Returns the number of rows in the specified column.
+Returns the number of non-null values in the specified column.

-Count includes _null_ values in the total count.
-To exclude _null_ values from the total count, include `<column> IS NOT NULL` in the `WHERE` clause.
+To include _null_ values in the total count, use `count(*)`.

 ```
 count(expression)